 People always ask me why I like shooting portraits; for me, it’s more than just the image — it’s about respecting the subject.
 I love making them feel at ease with me; I don’t just run up and point my camera unexpectedly!
 I like to spend time getting to know them, making them laugh, and letting the conversation flow.
 This way, you build trust and they relax, letting you freely take their portrait.
-Afterwards, always, ALWAYS, show them your images.
-This helps further build a relationship and a foundation of trust in you work.
+Afterward, always, ALWAYS, show them your images.
+This helps further build a relationship and a foundation of trust in your work.
 It also makes people feel special and appreciated.
 I’m inspired by meeting and connecting with people.

 How do you merge traditional creativity with digital tools?

 Like many digital photographers, I use Adobe Lightroom and Photoshop as a digital darkroom.
-You can mix different elements and experiment to create the image you envision.
-When I’m in the field shooting portraits, I’m always thinking about how I will digitally edit the image afterwards.
+You can mix different elements and experiments to create the image you envision.
+When I’m in the field shooting portraits, I’m always thinking about how I will digitally edit the image afterward.
 Of course, getting the perfect composition is very important and ensuring you have the correct camera settings is an art in itself.
 However, the real development stages are back in my studio.